 - 1 sprig of curry leaves

-- To prepare the Coconut Coriander Chutney, chop the coconut scrapping into bite size pieces.
+- To prepare the Coconut Coriander Chutney, chop the coconut scrapping into bite-size pieces or grate the coconut.

-- To temper the chutney, heat ghee in a tadka pan over medium heat.
+- To temper the chutney, heat ghee or oil in a tadka pan over medium flame.

-- When the seeds crackle add red chili and curry leaves.
+- Add mustard seeds.
+When the seeds crackle, add red chili and curry leaves.

 - Once the curry leaves start changing color and the aroma of red chilies is released turn off the heat.

-- Pour the tempering over the prepared chutney.
+- Pour the tempering over the prepared coconut coriander chutney.